ONSdigital/sds/README.md

 - **google cloud storage** - You will be able to see files within the `devtools/gcp-storage-emulator/data/default-bucket` folder.

 - **firestore emulator** - [localhost:4000/firestore](http://localhost:4000/firestore).
 (This data is held within the container and so is lost of rebuilbing.)

+- **thundercloud local http request collection** - The filename within devtools folder called `thunder-collection_Local Development - SDS-v1` can be inported if you are using VS Code with the thunderclient collection.
+With this collection you will be able to simulate all the steps currently within the SDS.

+  N.B.
+When using the 'SDX Simulate dataset publish' post request, you will need to get the GUID from the docker logs until the pub/sub service is implemented.

 ---
 ## Running locally